michaelkernaghan/dcp-migration-test/test-accounts/keith-fellini.md

 - [ ] Verify mapping between Tezos address and Base address is correct

 #### 3. User Authentication
-- [ ] Attempt to authenticate with user credentials
+- [ ] Attempt to authenticate with Sentinel Wallet Login
-- [ ] Verify successful login to the migrated application
+- [ ] Verify successful connection to wallet and login to the migrated application
 - [ ] Confirm user profile information is preserved
-- [ ] Verify authentication methods (password, 2FA) are working correctly
+- [ ] Verify wallet connection and signing methods are working correctly
+- [ ] Test Baker-specific features and permissions
+- [ ] Verify wallet transaction signing capabilities

 #### 4. Token Transfer Verification
 - [ ] Trigger user interaction to initiate token transfer